Adravilag/JSCamp/WARP.md

 ## Project Overview

-This is a JavaScript camp (JSCamp) repository from Midu.dev courses.
+This is a JavaScript camp (DevJobs) repository from Midu.dev courses.
 It's designed as a learning environment for JavaScript development concepts and practices.

 ## Architecture & Development Environment